Matt Salmon: 2012

 In April 2011, Salmon announced he would seek his old congressional seat, which was now numbered as the 5th district.
 His conception of term limits had evolved: in 2011 he stated that they were a flawed concept unless they were applied across the board.
 His successor in Congress, Jeff Flake, was giving up the seat to run for the United States Senate.
 He was endorsed by the Club for Growth, Governor Jan Brewer, Senator John Thune, U.S. Representative David Schweikert, U.S. Representative Trent Franks, and former Florida Governor Jeb Bush.
 In the August 28 Republican primary, he defeated former state house speaker Kirk Adams 52–48%.
 In the general election, Salmon defeated Democrat Spencer Morgan 65–35%.

 2014

-Salmon was reelected almost as easily in 2014.
-However, he announced on February 25, 2016, that he was retiring for good.
+Salmon was re-elected almost as easily in 2014.
+However, he announced on February 25, 2016, that he would permanently retire.